 Meanwhile, the big oil companies cannot escape the fact that oil spills have occurred over the years resulting from fossil fuel energy production.
 These man-made disasters have killed marine life and wildlife and have altered the chemical balance of the oceans.

-What’s more, as coal and oil-fueled power plants create toxic waste, some inevitably finds its way into rivers and streams.
+What’s more, as coal and oil-fueled power plants create toxic waste, some inevitably find their way into rivers and streams.
 This waste is poisonous to animals and humans.